 On the social and religious front, our women believes that after menopause, one should focus more on religious matters and less on sex, which is not good.
-According to Dr. Ashok Rughani, Consultant Sexologist from Ahmedabad, there is no expiry date for sex.
-One should always enjoy sex, because happy sex life is very important for happy marriage life and also for happy and healthy life.
-If you are sexually satisfied, then you always feels good and also you can focus better in your day to day life.
+According to Dr. Ashok Rughani, Consultant Sexologist from Ahmedabad, there is no expiry date for Sex.
+One should always enjoy sex, because happy sex life is very important for happy married life and also for happy and healthy life.
+If you are sexually satisfied, then you always feel good and also you can focus better in your day to day life.

-Many problems that affect senior sexuality can be treated.
-But studies shows most seniors do not talk about sex with their doctors, perhaps because they were raised to believe such talk is taboo.
+Many problems that affect Senior Sexuality can be treated.
+But studies show most seniors do not talk about sex with their doctors, perhaps because they were raised to believe such talk is Taboo.